FusionAuth/fusionauth-site/site/_posts/2020-11-13-securing-flutter-oauth.md

 ## Setting up the Flutter project

 Setting up the Flutter project is simple and easy for every OS.
 We can follow the instructions in the [Flutter documentation](https://flutter.dev/docs/get-started/install).
-But to make things easier, a quick ouline of the setup steps is provided below.
+But to make things easier, a quick outline of the setup steps is provided below.

 First, we need to clone the Flutter SDK from GitHub by running the following command in our device terminal: